 18 years ago Tommy Parisi was a guest on Showtime at the Apollo, where he performed his rendition of Louis Armstrong’s “What a Wonderful World.”
 Since then, Tommy has been affectionately known around Jersey City as “the guy who sang on Showtime at the Apollo.”

-Over the years, Tommy’s learned that his guests love hearing the story so much, he loaded the video footage of his performance into his Control Play music video player—now guests can request the song and he can queue up the video whenever he tells the story to a new visitor.
+Over the years, Tommy’s learned that his guests love hearing the story so much, that he loaded the video footage of his performance into his Control Play music video player—now guests can request the song and he can queue up the video whenever he tells the story to a new visitor.

 “It’s become kind of a running joke around here,” laughs Tommy.
 “The staff hear the song and say, ‘Ahhh not Tommy again!’
 The guests love it, they’re in on the joke and they feel right at home.”